Azure/autorest/README.md

 >C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat

 If you are using Visual Studio 2013,
-- Ensure "Nuget Package Manager For Visual Studio" is updated to the latest, which is needed to install xunit.
+- Ensure "Nuget Package Manager For Visual Studio" is updated to a newer version, like "2.8.60723.765", which is needed to install xunit.
 - Install [Task Runner Explorer](https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708) to run gulp tasks such as synchonize nuget version, assembly info, etc.

 ### Mono